makenew/chef-cookbook/README.md

 - `unit`
 - `integration`

-By default, guard will generate documentation, lint, and run unit tests.
+By default, Guard will generate documentation, lint, and run unit tests.
 The integration group must be selected manually with `guard -g integration`.

 ## Contributing